for solo flute

 31/07/2018 | Aveiro/Portugal, Communication and Art Department, University of Aveiro |

-Xipra, for solo flute, forms part of a cycle of works for various solo instruments, which started off with Hornpipe (1997/rev.1999) for horn, and by now includes Chirimia (2002/rev.2012) for oboe [or soprano-saxophone], Alboque (2011) for clarinet and Conn-O-Sax (2015) for alto-saxophone.
-For the near future, other pieces are planned, namely for marimba, bassoon and accordion, amongst others.
+Xipra, for solo flute, forms part of a cycle of works for various solo instruments, which I started with Hornpipe (1997/rev.1999) for horn, and already includes Chirimia (2002/rev.2012) for oboe [or soprano-saxophone], Alboque (2011) for clarinet and Conn-O-Sax (2015) for alto saxophone.
+For the near future, other pieces are planned, namely for marimba, bassoon, and accordion, amongst others.
+Xipra was originally conceived in 2018, but subject to extensive revisions in 2019, with this 2nd version being the final one.

 The main feature of this cycle is the extreme level of virtuosity required from the player, be it by the use of extended techniques amongst the most modern for each instrument (such as extreme registers, quarter-tones, flatterzunge, multiphonics, etc.), or the endurance needed for the performance.
 However, all this is combined in a deliberately fantastical writing and, at least apparently, very free, almost improvisatory, despite the extremely rigorous notation.
 Hence, one of the goals of these pieces is also to appeal to the performer’s imagination.